SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/07_invoking_graphit_files.md

 # Invoking Graphit files

-Graphit files can be invoked in 2 different ways, as a web-service itself, or embedded into an existing web-service.
+Graphit files can be invoked in 2 different ways, as a web-service itself, or embedded into a web-service.

 ## Direct Calls
 Right-click on the graphit file located in the tree under Web Services -> Resources.